-Decidability Dolev, Even and Karp introduced the class of ping-pong protocols and showed its decidability.
-The restriction put on these protocols are, however, too restrictive and none of the protocols of [12] falls in this class.
-Recently, Comon, Cortier and Mitchell [14] extended this class allowing pairing and binary encryption while the use of nonces still cannot be expressed in their model.
-Reachability is decidable for the bounded number of sessions [5, 35, 30, 10, 11] or when nonce creation is not allowed and the size of messages is bounded [19].
+Decidability Dolev et al. introduced the class of pingpong protocols and showed its decidability.
+The restriction put on these protocols are, however, too restrictive, and none of the protocols of [12] falls into this class.
+Recently, Comon et al. [14] extended this class, allowing pairing and binary encryption, but the use of nonces still cannot be expressed in their model.
+Reachability is decidable for the bounded number of sessions [5, 10, 11, 30, 35] or when nonce creation is not allowed and the size of messages is bounded [19].
 These assumptions are in practice not always justified.

-Security protocols debugging For the general case, model-checking tools have been applied to discover flaws in cryptographic protocols [28, 31, 13].
-The tool described in [13] is a model-checker dedicated to cryptographic protocols.
+Security protocol debugging For the general case, model checking tools have been applied to discover flaws in cryptographic protocols [13, 28, 31].
+The tool described in [13] is a model checker dedicated to cryptographic protocols.
 Most of these methods bound the number of sessions to be considered as well as the size of the messages.

-Deductive methods Methods based on induction and theorem proving have been developed (e.g. [34, 9, 17]).
-These methods are general, i.e., can handle unbounded protocols, but are not automatic with exception of [17].
+Deductive methods Methods based on induction and theorem proving have been developed (e.g., [9, 17, 34]).
+These methods are general, i.e., they can handle unbounded protocols, but are not automatic, with the exception of [17].
 This work can be seen as providing a general proof strategy for verifying security protocols.
-The strategy is implemented on the top of PVS and allows to handle many known protocols.
+The strategy is implemented on the top of PVS and allows one to handle many known protocols.
 The termination of this strategy is, however, not guaranteed.

-Logic programming based methods These methods are based on modeling protocols in Horn Logic, e.g. as Prolog programs, as in [37, 7, 3] and developing suitable proof strategies.
+Logic-programming-based methods These methods are based on modeling protocols in Horn Logic, e.g., as Prolog programs, as in [3, 7, 37] and developing suitable proof strategies.
 The main difficulty in these methods is that termination of the analysis is not guaranteed.

-Typing and Abstraction-based methods Type systems and type-checking have also been advocated as a method for verifying security protocols (e.g. [1, 23, 2]).
-Although, these techniques can handle unbounded protocols they are as far as we know not yet completely automatic.
-Closest to our work are partial algorithms based on abstract interpretation and tree automata that have been presented in [32, 24, 22, 25].
-The main difference is, however, that we do not compute the set of messages that can be known by the intruder but a set of guards as explained above.
-Our method can handle unbounded protocols fully automatically with the price that it may discover false attacks.
-Interesting enough is that this does not happen on any of the practical protocols we tried (see Table 8 in Section 7.3).
-We are actually working on a method that allows to analyze possible attacks.
+Typing and abstraction-based methods Type systems and type checking have also been advocated as a method for verifying security protocols (e.g., [1, 2, 23]).
+Although these techniques can handle unbounded protocols, they are, as far as we know, not yet completely automatic.
+Closest to our work are partial algorithms based on abstract interpretation and tree automata, presented in [22, 24, 25, 32].
+The main difference is, however, that we compute, not the set of messages that can be known to the intruder, but a set of guards, as explained above.
+Our method can handle unbounded protocols fully automatically, though as a result it may discover false attacks.
+Interesting enough is that this does not happen on any of the practical protocols we tried (see Fig. 8 in Sect.
+7.3).
+We are actually working on a method that allows one to analyze possible attacks.